PopupViewModel

 optional

-Sets pending promises on the popup.
-The popup will display once the promises resolve.
-Each promise must resolve to an array of Graphics. allows the user to scroll through the list of features returned from the query and choose the selection they want to display within the popup.
+Sets pending promises.
+The UI will display once the promises resolve.
+Each promise must resolve to an array of Graphics.

 updateLocationEnabled Boolean